mantidproject/mantid/dev-docs/source/Testing/ErrorReporter-ProjectRecovery/ProjectRecoveryTesting.rst

    RenameWorkspace(InputWorkspace='Rename3_fit_Workspace_1_Workspace', OutputWorkspace='Sequential5')
    RenameWorkspace(InputWorkspace='Rename1_fit_Workspace_1_Workspace', OutputWorkspace='Sequential6')

-- Wait a few seconds, then provoke a crash by executing the `Segfault` algorithm with ``DryRun`` set to False.
+- Wait a few seconds, then provoke a crash by running `Segfault` from the algorithm window
 - Restart MantidWorkbench
 - You should be presented with the Project Recovery dialog
 - Choose `Yes`